If you're interested in using the project template I've made, you can find it here:

 I wanted my setup to not require running a bunch of commands, installing submodules, etc. I wanted it to be able to be used on a machine with no system-wide Lua install, without LuaRocks, and without even Git.
 With that being the case, how annoying was it to get here?

-First, anyone who knows MoonScript knows you don't use the latest release, which is from 2016.
-You use the latest code on master.
+First, anyone who knows MoonScript knows you don't use the latest release,

 I didn't want to include a pile of source files from external libraries in the template project, so I used splat.moon (found in the MoonScript source repository) to mush moonscript into a single file.
 In the end, the the template ships with 3 files in its lib/ directory: